without-ordinary/wo_openoutpaint_comfyui_interface/README.md

 > NOTICE: This project is extremely cursed.
 You probably shouldn't do things like this does. :D

+This now requires my fork of [openOutpaint](https://github.com/without-ordinary/wo_openOutpaint).
+This readme needs a lot of work still.

 ## Quickstart

 1. Install this to ComfyUI (If you don't know how to do that, you really should not be touching this cursed abomination.)